ameseee/kwk-curriculum-site/web-app/lessons/collections/index.md

 <div class="try-it">
   <h2>Turn & Talk: forEach</h2>
-  <p>With your partner, talk about what you think is happening on each line of the code above.
+  <p>With your partner, talk about what you think is happening on each line of the code above.</p>
   <p>Once you've made your predictions, type this code out in a CodePen and see what happens.
 Were your predictions accurate?</p>
 </div>
 <br>